dodona-edu/programmeursleerling/chapters/11 tuples/05 exercises/03 inttuple/description/description.en.md

 {:class="callout callout-info"}
 > #### Tip
 > Since the `inttuple` is defined recursively, a recursive function is probably the right approach.
-If you skipped Chapter <a href="#ch:recursion" data-reference-type="ref" data-reference="ch:recursion">10</a>, you probably should skip this exercise too.
-Use the `isinstance()` function (explained in Chapter <a href="#ch:functions" data-reference-type="ref" data-reference="ch:functions">9</a>) to determine whether you are dealing with an integer or a tuple.
+If you skipped Chapter 9) to determine whether you are dealing with an integer or a tuple.

 ### Example